COVID-19 Safety Information

 ENG/CIN 208: Introduction to Film Analysis (philosophies of comedy)

 ENG 208 will focus on careful analysis of the formal and social contexts of film.
-Students will learn the vocabulary of film studies in order to articulate both aesthetic and critical responses and to make interpretive claims.
-During this session we will explore a range of films within the broad genre of comedy.
+Students will learn the vocabulary of film studies in order to articulate aesthetic and critical responses, and make interpretive claims.
+This session, we will explore a range of films within the broad genre of comedy.
 We will investigate theories of comedy; in essence why do we laugh?
 Who laughs?
 At what or whom?
 And, regarding film comedy as a cultural product, we will also investigate the way comedies perform a range of social roles; from providing escapes from boredom or anxiety, to establishing or reinforcing social norms to provoking revolt.
 In other words, comedy is serious business!

 Back to Top